svetter/pal/README.md

 Other features:

+- Filtering the ascents table by date, peak height, difficulty and more
 - Automatically created statistics about peaks, hikers, trips, regions and countries
 - Setting a default hiker which gets added to every new ascent automatically
 - Changing paths of referenced photos in bulk